acquia-learnings/booking-app/README.md

 **Note:** It is possible to install the Go tools in a different location.
 This can be done by setting the `GOROOT` environment variable to point to the directory in which it was installed, although this is not recommended as it comes preset with the tooling.

+Summary:

+`GOPATH` is the path used where additional/custom packages' source code and binaries are downloaded and stored that are not part of standard packages (that are installed during installation of `go`)

+`GOROOT` is the path where standard packages' source code and binaries are downloaded and stored during the installation of `go`.
+Thus if you plan on installing `go` at any other location other than the default i.e. `/usr/local/go`, you will have to update `GOROOT` to point toward that path.

+**Note:** Suppose multiple paths are set in `GOPATH` variable, then `go get` would still install the packages in the first path that is defined in `GOPATH` but while searching for source code files of custom packages all the paths defined in `GOPATH` are looked for before downloading the package (again in the first path defined in `GOPATH`).

+Some fine details:

+`pkg` directory is where intermediate binaries are stored.
+They are mainly created so that they need not be re-compiled every time.
+So when we compile our `go` application, `go` checks if any of the source files in `pkg` directory have changed since the last time it compiled them.
+If it hasn't, then it's not going to recompile that package, it just goes ahead and links them into the binary it creates.